Introduction

 If you want a fix for Storm Sorcery, you need to solve one of two problems: Spells known, and Tempestuous Magic.
 Giving the Storm Sorcerer some spells known that will trigger Heart of the Storm makes the subclass functional at a bare minimum because players can’t accidently negate an entire subclass feature.
 You could also adjust Tempestuous Magic to work with cantrips which deal lightning or thunder damage (currently only Booming Blade, Shocking Grasp, and Thunderclap), which allows the Storm Sorcerer to use Tempestuous Magic more frequently so that they can practice the hit-and-run tactics built into the class right from level 1.

-Storm Sorcery Sorcerer Example Build
+Storm Sorcery Sorcerer Handbook

 1. Wind Speaker: Essentially four free languages.
 Especially nice if you are your party’s Face.